dgpalmer2/mmemmuris/README.md

 1) Fit different covariance structures other than unstructured and compound symmetry, and compare these covariance structures with likelihood ratio tests, AIC, and/or BIC with the `anova` function.

 2) Learn about multiple comparisons and contrasts with the `emmeans` package.
+This package can be installed from CRAN.

 3) Try out adding continuous time variables to your model.